 Welcome to my universe!
 I am glad you are here!

-My work is predominantly quantitative and increasingly mixed methods.
-My dissertation supervised by Dr. Jonathan Krieckhaus and a panel of amazing scholars uses a combination of behavioral economics, interviews, surveys, and observational data to investigate how the process of modernization shaped corrupt behaviors in Africa as we know it today.
-I collaborate with several scholars on multiple research projects that are either under review or working papers.
+My dissertation supervised by Dr. Jonathan Krieckhaus and a panel of amazing scholars used a combination of behavioral economics, interviews, surveys, and observational data to investigate how the process of modernization shaped corrupt behaviors in Africa as we know it today.

 I believe that the average person should be able to have access to the amazing work produced by academics.
-To help achieve that objective I am committed not only to make my own work policy relevant but also make academic research accessible to a broader public through a series of blog articles that answer questions of public interest using academic findings.
+To help achieve that objective I am committed not only to making my own work policy-relevant but also to making academic research accessible to a broader public through a series of blog articles that answer questions of public interest using academic findings.

-Please take a seat and look at the other tabs of my website where you will find more details about my research, teaching, activities on the field, and my commitment to development.
+Please take a seat and look at the other tabs of my website where you will find more details about my research, teaching, activities in the field, and my commitment to development.